mohmohwin2010/Typescript_Recap/README.md

-- this version just include practice code of Primary Js Types
+- this version just include practice code of types
+- if you run with "tsc src/Types.ts" , it generate Types.js file
+- if you run with ts-node src/Types.ts , it just run Types.ts file